akliouev/LXD-Cloud/playbooks/linux_hosts/provision/README.md

-Check to make sure your host machine is has RAID
+Check to make sure your host machine has RAID

 Install Ubuntu 18.04 LTS server from a DVD.